About

 Deadline Type NA

-The Oxford and Cambridge Society of India Scholarships are part-cost awards for undergraduate, second undergraduate, graduate study and research in any subject available at the Universities of Cambridge and Oxford, UK.
+The Oxford and Cambridge Society of India (OCSI) Scholarships are prestigious part-cost awards designed to support outstanding Indian students in pursuing undergraduate, second undergraduate, graduate, and research programs at the world-renowned Universities of Oxford and Cambridge in the UK.

-The Oxford and Cambridge Society of India (OCSI) is a not-for-profit alumni organisation based in New Delhi, India.
-The scholarships offered by OCSI are Equal Opportunity, i.e. the decisions made in awarding these scholarships are not based on race, colour, religion, disability, age (except for maximum age criterion), sex or ancestry.
+The Oxford and Cambridge Society of India (OCSI) is a not-for-profit alumni organisation based in New Delhi.
+The scholarships are awarded on an Equal Opportunity basis, meaning decisions are not influenced by race, colour, religion, disability, sex, or ancestry.
+It is important to note that relatives of the Executive Committee of OCSI are not eligible to apply.

 🎓 Not sure which college is right for you?